vamsivardan/profile-bio-card/README.md

 # profile-bio-card
+Profile Bio Card
-It is about profile bio card using html and css
+A personal profile card design built using HTML and CSS.
+This task focuses on:
+- Card layout design
+- CSS properties like margins, padding, borders, and fonts
+- Clean and visually appealing UI